-There is also a panel on page 2 of the newspaper (since January 2017 on letters pages) under the heading 'Complaints procedure'.
+There is also a panel on the letters pages under the heading 'Complaints procedure'.
 It provides a brief explanation of the complaints policy and gives telephone, mail and email contact details for making a complaint.
+Since December 2017 this panel has been headed by the new IPSO-Regulated mark.